filievski/filievski.github.io/_pages/about.md

 * Best student paper award for Prateek at K-CAP for our work [Knowledge-enhanced Agents for Interactive Text Games](https://dl.acm.org/doi/10.1145/3587259.3627561).

-## Open positions
-I am currently working on growing my team at VU Amsterdam.
-I like collaborating with strong students passionate about human-centric AI with common sense and state-of-the-art technologies like language models and neuro-symbolic systems.
-I am also looking to hire Postdocs to work with me on important topics relating to analogies and complex reasoning.

-For concrete open positions, see [this group page](https://lr.cs.vu.nl/about/jobs).
-Note that there are usually other positions that are about to open, so if you are interested in working with me as a PhD student or a Postdoc, contact me via email.

 ## Funded Research